taranjeet/everything-else/drafts/2018-05-29-django-multi-tenant.md

         'OPTIONS': {
             'context_processors': [
                 ...
-                'teamclone.base.context_processor.get_company_name',
+                'tenants.context_processor.get_customer_name',
+                ...
             ],
         },
     },
 ```

-Now to access subdomain value in the templates, we can use `{{company_name}}`.
+Now to access customer value in the templates, we can use `{{customer_name}}`.

-* Since we are using middleware to attach subdomain value to the request, many a times we will need to access request where it is not available.
-It can be made available by using the [django-contrib-requestprovider](https://pypi.org/project/django-contrib-requestprovider/) package
+## Notes

+* Earlier we were using global request package with the help of package like [django-contrib-requestprovider](https://pypi.org/project/django-contrib-requestprovider/), but this is not the case now.
+Now we are explicitly passing `request.customer` from the views to the queryset.
+This is considered as a best practice where the models should not be aware of the current request.

+Todos:

+* update info about how to save model with customer info